-There is no one reason for treatment-resistant depression.
+There's no one reason for treatment-resistant depression.
 For most people, it's probably a mix of different factors.
 Some of them are beyond your control, such as the genes you were born with.
-The good news is, some factors you can control.
+But some things you can control.
 Talk to your doctor about what you can do to feel better.